Brush with Nature 2023

 Open to all!
 Come visit and be inspired by nature!
 We’ll have simple sketchbooks and materials for you but you are encouraged to bring your pencils, cameras, sketchbooks, easels, weavings, or whatever moves you to create art inspired by wildlife and habitat.
 Some of our Brush With Nature featured artists will also be creating on site that day.

 Mediums: Open to all mediums as long as they can safely be used at a wildlife sanctuary.
 Plein air painters are welcome, as are all forms of drawing, printmaking, creative use of recycled materials, and whatever you can dream up.
 Must be ready to hang on a wall (framing not required, but no gallery clips please).
 We are unable to accept sculpture or freestanding 3D art work.
 Relief sculptures that can hang on the wall without extra reinforcement are acceptable.

 Who: Open to all full-time and part-time residents of Maine

 Benefit: Participating artists donate 50%, 75% or 100% of the selling price of the art to Maine Audubon.
 The proceeds fund Maine Audubon’s education, conservation, and advocacy programs.

-Location: Art creation will take place at the eight Maine Audubon sanctuaries.
-Visit our website for information about each one, including directions, descriptions of the habitat, flora, and fauna, and an aerial tour.
-Artists will be asked to choose their top three preferred locations.
-Maine Audubon will not be able to cover any expenses for travel and lodging, but will be available to transport finished works to Gilsland Farm in Falmouth.
+Location: Art creation will take place at and/or be inspired by the eight Maine Audubon sanctuaries between Memorial Day and Labor Day.
+Take a look at our visit pages for information about each one, including directions, descriptions of the habitat, flora, and fauna, and an aerial tour.
+Artists can choose their preferred locations.
+Maine Audubon will not be able to cover any expenses for travel and lodging.